aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 ```

 ## Step 3.
 Temporarily Change the otconfig to the real endpoint in your testcase.

+skip it if you just want to reproduce the performance test with mock endpoint.

 In this step, you need to modify the otconfig which is defined in your testcase folder `aws-otel-test-framework/terraform/testcases/{{testcase name}}/otconfig.tpl`, so that the exporter sends data to the real endpoint.